 Scholars who consider EU enlargement as a triumph of supranational entrepreneurship or of norms over interests point to the costs of making East European states full members as opposed to mere associate members.
-While there is no doubt that a measure of idealism played a supporting role in the decision to enlarge, we would do well to consider the context of national interests and power.
-Interstate idealism seems never to be as powerfully professed as when it runs parallel to material self-interest.
-Three points suffice.
+While there is no doubt that a measure of idealism played a supporting role in the decision to enlarge, the "rhetorical" account of enlargement must be placed in proper perspective.